lucaspastorduran/CppND-Capstone-Snake-Game/README.md

 * [ ] Memory Management
   * [ ] The project makes use of references in function declarations.
   * [ ] The project uses destructors appropriately.
-  * [ ] The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+  * [x] The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate. --> Smart pointers are used instead of raw pointers, which ise the RAII principle, deallocating memory as soon as their owner class goes out of scope.
   * [ ] The project follows the Rule of 5.
   * [x] The project uses move semantics to move data, instead of copying it, where possible. --> When defining the level of difficulty in main, the value is passed to Game() class as it is not more useull inside main.
-  * [ ] The project uses smart pointers instead of raw pointers.
+  * [x] The project uses smart pointers instead of raw pointers. --> Snake, Controller are allocated in heap and have smart pointers pointing to theme inside Game class.
 * [ ] Concurrency
   * [ ] The project uses multithreading.
   * [ ] A promise and future is used in the project.